 In time spiders got smaller.
 This freed up the husbands to build new shelter, since the wives were getting fed up with living in caves and huts.
 And even when the new home was completed, it seemed that there was always something to fix around the house.
 Eventually, husbands learned to fashion special tools to make the jobs easier, including the lever, the fulcrum, and the cordless electric screwdriver.

 Many husbands became quite adept at fixing all the various broken things around the house, and this led wives to expect increasingly more complex and technical repairs: "The faucet drips, the car doesn't run right, and the dog needs a new kidney."
 The husband was happy to oblige, because this increased the possibility of propagation.
+As you can see, civilization would be a lot different without husbands.
+Probably much safer, cleaner, and better organized, but different.
+There sure as hell would be a lot more spiders.

-“According to the American Public Transportation Association’s (APTA) April Transit Savings Report, individuals who ride public transportation instead of driving can save, on average, $844 this month, and $10,126 annually.”
+“According to the American Public Transportation Association’s (APTA) April Transit Savings Report, individuals who ride public transportation instead of driving can save, on average, $844 this month, and $10,126 annually.” - From a press release from the American Public Transportation Association.

 With gas prices on the rise yet again, commuters who in the past have avoided public transportation may now be having a change of heart.
 If you fall into this category, you are to be congratulated.
 Public transportation offers a convenient, inexpensive, and environmentally friendly alternative to driving, and the intimacy of public transportation provides an excellent opportunity to connect with your fellow commuters on a level that is impossible when you are behind the wheel of a car.